 Natural gas can explode.
 Caution needs to be exercised to make sure the gas is shut off and only turned on when the pilot is lit.
 Some repairs that result from gas hot water heater troubleshooting are fairly simple.
 Others may require some work.

 We are in the whitewater of cost potential here.
 A new hot water heating unit can run anywhere from $350 to $3,500.
 Installation costs can run from $200 to $1,600.
 This is all for a new system.
 Yes, you may only need a $20 part.
 Add that to a service call and you should be looking at $100, more or less.
+Although repair bills of several hundred dollars are not unheard of.
 Just keep in mind that with the potential above you might get some serious selling when you try to get someone to fix your hot water heater.